SciML/DiffEqFlux.jl/README.md

 ```

 For our dataset we will use DifferentialEquations.jl's [parallel ensemble interface](http://docs.juliadiffeq.org/latest/features/ensemble.html)
-to generate ata from the average of 100 runs of the SDE:
+to generate data from the average of 100 runs of the SDE:

 ```julia
 # Take a typical sample from the mean